stevebrownlee/vps-setup/README.md

 cat ~/.ssh/id_rsa.pub
 ```

 Copy what got output to the console.
+Then in your SSH session, execute these commands.

 ```
 mkdir /home/{{ uername }}/.ssh